PetCaseFinder

 Plain-English summary

-A 9-year-old pregnant mare had a wound on her left front leg that hadn’t healed for 8 weeks.
-A mass was found around the bone in her leg, and X-rays showed some changes to the bone.
-Tests showed that she had an infection caused by a type of fungus called Pythium.
-She was treated with antibiotics, special dressings, and other medications, but her bone issues got worse.
-Eventually, she had surgery to remove the infected tissue and part of the bone, and she recovered well, giving birth to a healthy foal afterward.
+A 9-year-old pregnant mare had a nonhealing wound on her left front leg that lasted for 8 weeks.
+After tests showed a serious infection caused by a fungus called Pythium, she was treated with antibiotics, special dressings, and surgery to remove the infected tissue and part of the bone.
+Despite the severity of her condition, the mare recovered well and later gave birth to a healthy foal.
+This case highlights the effectiveness of targeted antifungal treatment in managing serious infections in horses.

 Abstract